 This isn’t the freshest news, but I thought I’d kick off this new blog highlighting it and articulating what it means.

 Sydney is their first international office, and they plan to hire up to 50 staff, which is impressive.
 Why Australia?
-Well, I was surprised to learn that Australia is ActiveCampaign’s second largest market, beating both the UK and Canada.
+Well, I was surprised to learn that Australia is ActiveCampaign’s second-largest market, beating both the UK and Canada.
 Given the relatively small population here, Australia may well be the country with the highest density of ActiveCampaign users!

-ActiveCampaign received $20M in funding towards the end of 2016, so there should still be plenty of money in kitty for future expansions.
-ActiveCampaign was an established and profitable even before the round of funding.
+ActiveCampaign received $20M in funding towards the end of 2016, so there should still be plenty of money in the kitty for future expansions.
+ActiveCampaign was established and profitable even before the round of funding.

 They are investing heavily in their platform too.
 I was lucky enough to be interviewed by one of the Product Managers about features that I would find helpful, and while I don’t have any insider info I’m confident that their road map looks exciting.

-Consider this too: ActiveCampaign is already a feature rich platform.
+Consider this too: ActiveCampaign is already a feature-rich platform.
 They’re building on a solid foundation, so you’ll be able to squeeze even more value from it.